Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Discussion

-\paragraph{Axis 3 (Q3): Output Form} We expected predefined output categories to be better than numeric output, because \llms\ are primarily designed for text-based tasks.
-However, the ground-truth thematic fit scores were averaged across the participants, providing the model with a graded scale, and therefore perhaps a numeric output would better correlate with our datasets.
-As hypothesized, our experiments using \gpt\ with categorical output yielded higher, although mostly modest increases in score – especially in \experiment{2} and 4 on the Ferretti datasets (see Table \ref{tab:catvsnum} in the Appendix).
-The lower correlation scores for \llama\ relative to \gpt\ could stem from different post-training methods (such as RLHF), but not enough information on this is publicly available.
-Therefore, we currently have no solid explanation for this difference between the models.
-See further analysis below in this section.
+\paragraph{(Q3) Axis 3: Output Form} There are arguments in favor of either categorical and numeric output. \llms\ are primarily designed for text-based tasks, so we expect predefined output categories to yield better results than numeric output.
+However, \llms\ have also shown impressive performance in math (even if not perfect).
+Also, the ground-truth thematic fit scores were averaged across the participants, providing a graded scale, and therefore perhaps a numeric output would better correlate with that.
+Indeed, output form had almost no effect for closed models, but categorical output gave mostly worse results with open models.
+We hypothesize this may be due to the differences in post-training between the closed and open models, but we currently have no solid explanation for this difference, and we leave this for future work.